sunfishcode/basic-text/README.md

  - [`TextDuplexer`] is a [`Duplex`] for reading and writing on an interactive stream using Basic Text.

-The code here is usable, but fairly new and has not yet been optimized much.
+The code here is usable, but not very mature or optimized yet.
 It implements most of the Basic Text spec, though see the `TODO`s in the tests directory for remaining missing pieces.

 [`TextString`]: https://docs.rs/basic-text/latest/basic_text/struct.TextString.html
 [`TextStr`]: https://docs.rs/basic-text/latest/basic_text/struct.TextStr.html